 As noted in Section 1, due to the timing of headroom model update and WRSE investment modelling, the latter includes WRMP19 target headroom values profiled as a combination of FTH, EDG and EDGC.
 However, this combined profile has been updated for future model runs following the same approach.
 These updated combined profiles are shown in Figure 5-3, where the FTH profile is applied up until 2040, the EDG profile applied from 2040 - 2060 and the EDGC profile applied from 2060 onwards.
-The full combined profiles can be found in Error!
-Reference source not found.
+The full combined profiles can also be found in the Level 2 Appendix B of this report.